anbilly19/Confluence/README.md

 3. PIL
 4. Matplotlib

-If you want to run it on local machine you can use
+If you want to run it on local machine you can use <code>pip</code> to install all the libraries mentioned above